AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:method:: ImageBuf (imagespec, zero = True)

-    Construct a writeable ImageBuf of the dimensions and data format specified by an ImageSpec.
+    Construct a writable ImageBuf of the dimensions and data format specified by an ImageSpec.
 The pixels will be initialized to black/empty values if `zero` is True, otherwise the pixel values will remain uninitialized.